Activists demand update on Thaksin's condition

 Mr Pichit said that on Thursday this week Thaksin will have spent one month at Police General Hospital.

 Thaksin, 74, returned to Thailand on the morning of Aug 22 after 15 years in self-exile.
-He had been convicted and sentenced and charged with fresh offences during his absence.
+He had been convicted and sentenced and charged during his absence.

-The same day the Supreme Court ordered he be imprisoned for eight years for the three finalised cases.
-His jail term was reduced to one year by HM the King.
-His lawyer had planned to seek parole for him.
+The same day the Supreme Court ordered he be imprisoned for eight years for the three cases.
+His jail term was reduced to one year by His Majesty the King.

-Former prime minister Thaksin Shinawatra greets supporters at Don Meuang airport after his private jet lands there on the morning of Aug 22.
-(Photo: Pattarapong Chatpattarasill)